 Tips for Partners Who Want an Amicable Divorce in Australia

 Couples who separate end up in distress and a state of emotional wreck.
-One party may be able to move on just fine or can process their feelings properly.
+One party may be able to move on just fine, or can process their feelings properly.
 However, this does not always apply to the other party.
 Almost always, there will be a partner who will process the divorce or separation longer than the other.

 How can an ex-couple reach an amicable divorce in Australia if they aren’t in the right headspace for the incoming legal matters?
-Both parties should consider this so they shouldn’t rush their ex-partner to opt for legal proceedings right away.
+Both parties should consider this, so they shouldn’t rush their ex-partner to opt for legal proceedings right away.
 Instead, both parties should opt for counselling or any other form of support to help them process their feelings and decisions.

 2. Prepare Yourself To Think Logically

 Divorce adheres to family law standards and not from an emotional standpoint.
-Courts will only see how both parties are willing to work things out their assets and parenting arrangements.
+Courts will only see how both parties are willing to work things out for their assets and parenting arrangements.
 While they do need to see the facts of the marriage breakdown, this will rarely affect the divorce’s outcome, especially financial settlements.

 This tip is for couples who will divorce with children in the relationship.
 Australian family law highly values children in a divorce setting and sees to it that they are treated properly even after a divorce.
 People who went through a divorce without children may never know the importance of a custody calendar.
-See our article about the importance of this calendar.

-The Legal Steps to Divorce Amicably
+The Legal Steps to Amicable Divorce in Australia

 Now, let us walk you through the step-by-step process of pursuing an amicable divorce in Australia.